batocera-linux/batocera.linux/batocera-Changelog.md

 - Xorg Server to 21.1.10
 - XWayaland to 23.2.3
 - QT 6.6.1
+- Support x86_64 build on systems with x64 cpu but only ia32 UEFI
+- Add wsdd for system discovery in "Network" panel on Windows without legacy SMB1 protocols

 # 2023/10/16 - batocera.linux 38 - Blue Moon
 ### Hardware